parkpow/parkpow-documentation/source/index.html.md

 Welcome to the Parkpow API!

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication

 Parkpow.com API is only available to registered users.
-You first have to register and **[get an API key](https://parkpow.com/)**.
+You first have to register and **[get an API key](https://app.parkpow.com/accounts/token/)**.
 It has to be included in all API calls.
 The HTTP **headers** must contain:

 `Authorization: Token API_TOKEN`